tgirke/tgirke.github.io/teaching.md

-pleasure as a teacher comes at those moments in a class when students transition from simply listening and reading the material to actually understanding it, and thereby enabling them to become independent and creative in solving research and applications problems.
+pleasure as a teacher comes at those moments in a class when students transition from simply listening and reading the material to actually understanding it, and thereby enabling them to become independent and creative in solving research and application problems.

 ## Courses